-The Attorney General of New Jersey has sued a mobile app developer for failing to comply with COPPA.
-The lawsuit is hardly a surprise.
+New Jersey sues app developer for violating COPPA – huge news.
+The lawsuit is hardly a surprise in some respects, however.
 App developers have long disregarded COPPA when developing apps.
 One might guess most developers don’t even know the law exists.

 The thing that makes this case so interesting is the application to apps.
 A large number of apps on the market target kids under 13.
 If this lawsuit is successful, the app industry is in for a significant wake-up call.

 The interesting thing will be to see how the app makers go about creating a process for getting consent from parents to allow their kids to get the apps.
 The FTC is currently revising its rule on how to comply with COPPA, so this should make things all the more confusing moving forward.
 Perhaps there will be an app for that!

 Nonetheless, the breaking news that New Jersey sues app developer for violating COPPA should not be dismissed out of turn.
 It is great news in the fight for children’s privacy online.